HiLakshya/evently_booking_platform/miscellaneous/IMPLEMENTATION_PLAN.md

 ---

-## ✅ Phase 11 – Caching & Performance
+## Phase 11 – Caching and Performance

 - Integrate Redis for caching:
   - Event listings